jupyter-guide/jupyter-guide/README.md

 # jupyter-guide
-Community guide for reproducible research and data science using Jupyter Notebook and Jupyter Lab
+Community guide for reproducible research and data science using Jupyter Notebook and Jupyter Lab.

 This repo is a collection of crowdsourced tips and guidelines.